causerp/cangjie_runtime/stdlib/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 Return Value:

-- [MethodActionSelector](#class-methodactionselectortret)\<TRet> - The operator object for inserting stub code for ordinary member methods.
+- [SetterActionSelector](#class-setteractionselectortret)\<TArg> - The operator object for inserting stub code for ordinary member methods.

 ## class Continuation\<A>